Academic Integrity Update

 In general, academic integrity is best taught and reinforced by faculty as an element of the teaching and learning process.
 To protect the rights and maintain the trust of honest students and to support appropriate behavior, faculty and administrators should regularly communicate high standards of integrity and reinforce them by taking reasonable steps to anticipate and deter acts of dishonesty in all assignments.
 At the beginning of each course, it is the responsibility of the instructor to provide students with a statement clarifying the application of University and college academic integrity policies to that course.

 Faculty members who suspect a student or students of violating academic integrity are to submit an Academic Integrity Form and follow the procedures listed on this page.
-Only in the limited instances in which faculty believe that disciplinary as well as academic sanctions are called for should the academic integrity process move to the Office of Student Conduct.
+Only in the limited instances in which faculty believe that disciplinary as well as academic sanctions are called for should the academic integrity process move to the Office of Student Accountability and Conflict Response.
 The Academic Integrity Committee shall maintain guidelines on ranges of appropriate sanctions for given types of infractions.
 Academic sanctions range from a warning to removal from the academic program.

 Penn State Altoona’s Associate Dean for Policy and Planning maintains the academic integrity procedures of the college and records cases of academic dishonesty.
 Direct questions and send signed Academic Integrity Forms to Peter Moran.

 Penn State Altoona has developed the following guidelines to advise faculty and students in cases of possible academic integrity violations

 When Academic Misconduct is Suspected:

 - The faculty member informs the student of the allegation while taking into account the confidential nature of the information and the goal of maintaining an environment that supports teaching and learning.

 - The Academic Integrity Form is located at https://ai.la.psu.edu/.
 When evidence suggests that academic misconduct has occurred, the faculty members will complete their portion of the Academic Integrity Form.